Yasser-Daffa/ECE-NewCloudMiagration/README.md

 This system includes complete dashboards for **Students** and **Admins**, cloud-synced authentication, prerequisite checking, study plans, transcript generation, and real-time connection status monitoring.

+Honesty: This project wouldn't have been possible to make in such a short period of time (1.5 months) without the help of ChatGPT <3
 ---

 # Features Overview